api3dao/vitepress-docs/docs/explore/dapis/OEV.md

-Instead of overpaying for liquidations with a fixed incentive, that during large liquidation opportunities can be much much higher than it needs to be, a sealed bid auction hosted at the oracle can minimize the value being paid out and return most of it back to the dapp.
+Instead of overpaying for liquidations with a fixed incentive, that during large liquidation opportunities can be much much higher than it needs to be, a sealed bid auction hosted at the oracle can minimize the value being paid out and return most of it back to the dApp.
 The liquidations will also be able to occur in a more timely manner because you do not have to wait for a deviation threshold to trigger oracle updates, creating a lower latency and more robust liquidation process.